 - Chilli - I love dried chilli flakes and probably have a half dozen varieties bumping around in my spice drawer.
 Go with cayenne; opt for sweet paprika for a more mild flavour.
 You can also use fresh chilli if you prefer - remember that the capsaicin (the compound that tastes spicy) lives mainly in the seeds and membranes of the peppers, so remove them if you prefer a less spicy soup.

-- Chicken Stock - I love the added protein that chicken stock brings to the table because it helps to keep me feeling fuller for longer, but you can easily substitute vegetable stock instead.
+- Chicken Stock (broth) - I love the added protein that chicken stock brings to the table because it helps to keep me feeling fuller for longer, but you can easily substitute vegetable broth instead.
 In a pinch, bouillon is another great pantry option.
+You can also use water instead, if you prefer.

-- Honey - This is my liquid sweetener of choice (save the bees!), but you can use maple syrup, agave nectar, date syrup, or even some brown sugar here if you prefer.
+- Honey - This is my liquid sweetener of choice, but you can use maple syrup, agave nectar, date syrup, or even some brown sugar here if you prefer.

 How to make this recipe